Skip to Main Content

 NÉE

 We love NÉE's name change kit for two reasons.
-First of all, it looks fancy enough for a couple who just celebrated one of the best days of their lives (congrats, by the way!).
+First of all, it looks fancy enough for a couple who just celebrated one of the best days of their lives.
+(Congrats, BTW!).
 Secondly, it's one of the more affordable name change boxes at $89 for the Luxe Kit.
-Inside, you'll get a step-by-step guide along with the necessary forms for each part of the process.
+Inside, you'll get a step-by-step guide along with the necessary forms for each part of the process and pre-stamped envelopes.
 For even more savings, buy the digital version for just $39.

 UpdateMyName.com